Sriram-Srinivasaraghavan/pothole-detection-system/README.md

 # 🕳️ Pothole Detection System

-An end-to-end AI-powered pothole detection and reporting system — from a trained YOLOv8 model to a Dockerized Flask API integrated with an Android app for real-time civic reporting.
+An end-to-end pothole detection and civic reporting platform built using YOLOv8, Android, Flask, Docker, MongoDB Atlas, and Microsoft Azure.

 ## 🎯 What it does

 - Detects potholes in real-time using a custom trained YOLOv8 instance segmentation model
+- Cloud-hosted Flask API deployed on Microsoft Azure Container Apps
 - Calculates severity (High / Medium / Low) based on confidence score and pothole size
 - Reports geo-tagged detections to authorities via SMS with Google Maps link
-- Stores every detection in MongoDB with annotated image, location and timestamp
+- Stores every detection in MongoDB Atlas with annotated image, location and timestamp
 - Fully containerized with Docker — runs with one command

 ## 🏗️ Architecture